History Project Stories BICENTENNIAL PARK

 focus attention on the grassland and wildflower community, promoting their presence by preparing a flowering calendar and establishing a natural heritage walk/trail.''

-A species list including a description of the flowering characteristics was complied with the help of the Society for Growing Australian Plants.
+A species list including a description of the flowering characteristics was compiled with the help of the Society for Growing Australian Plants.
 A subcommittee of Queanbeyan Landcare was formed – Friends of Bicentennial Park.
 Plant lists were developed, plans discussed, residents surveyed, and brochure boxes were designed and costed.
-A draft copy of the brochure was available by February 2001 however it was not until November that the final version was printed.
+A draft copy of the brochure was available by February 2001, however it was not until November that the final version was printed.
 Issues unconnected to Queanbeyan Landcare delayed the official opening but in November 2003 the Orchid and Wildflower Walk was launched on site, with some thirty people attending.

 In 2004 the Queanbeyan Landcare Chair’s report indicated that the project was over.
 Disappointingly, it was reported that the Brochure boxes had been vandalised and the brochure was only available at the Queanbeyan Tourist Centre or the Council offices.